activityhistory/jupyter_on_github/readme.md

 # Jupyter Notebooks on Github
 In July 2017 we searched for, downloaded, and analyzed the approximately 1.3 million public Jupyter Notebooks on Github at the time.
-This repository includes the notebooks used for that query and analysis.
+This repository includes the notebooks used to query and analyze that dataset.
 We are working on making the raw notebook data (about 600 Gb) available for public use.

-We looked primarily at how notebooks employ narrative (operationalized as markdown text).
+In our analysis, we looked primarily at how notebooks employ narrative (operationalized as markdown text).
 Our main finding was that many notebooks (~27%) include no markdown text and that text occurs more often at the start of notebooks.